QGEP/docs/it/_sources/user-guide/layerexplanations/layerexplanation.txt

 Topology
 --------

-These two layers are used by the qgep-extension for the profil and the network-following.
+These two layers are used by the qgep-extension for the profile and the network-following.
 Do not change or use otherwise.

 Catchment
 ---------